-Recommendation Context to response Action proposed 4 - the panel believes that more information is required on the risks and opportunities presented by the plans to transfer funding for some services from General Fund to the Housing Revenue Account Careful consideration has been given to ensuring any funding transfers comply with regulations covering the HRA.
-The HRA is not facing grant funding reductions in the way that the General Fund is and self-financing has brought some welcome flexibility.
-Faced with a choice between reducing or ending services or support currently paid for by the General Fund that particularly benefit council tenants or seeking alternative funding the latter Action proposed Agreed - the wording has been updated in both the General Fund Revenue Budget and Housing Revenue Account Budget (HRA) for members to make an informed decision on these plans at budget council. has been felt to be a preferable proposition.
-This has not caused any reduction to existing services in the HRA because there was additional rental income from annual rent increases that had not been allocated.
+Recommendation Context to response Action proposed 4 - the panel believes that Careful consideration has been given to ensuring any funding Agreed - the wording has more information is required transfers comply with regulations covering the HRA.
+The HRA is been updated in both the on the risks and opportunities not facing grant funding reductions in the way that the General General Fund Revenue presented by the plans to Fund is and self-financing has brought some welcome flexibility.
+Budget and Housing Revenue transfer funding for some Faced with a choice between reducing or ending services or Account Budget services from General Fund to support currently paid for by the General Fund that particularly the Housing Revenue Account benefit council tenants or seeking alternative funding the latter (HRA) for members to make has been felt to be a preferable proposition.
+This has not caused an informed decision on these any reduction to existing services in the HRA because there was plans at budget council. additional rental income from annual rent increases that had not been allocated.
 Further detailed information was provided to the Scrutiny Panel showing the breakdown of the grants that would be funded from the HRA in future.